JamesSwiss/ai-case-study/README.md

 ## Landscape

-* What field is the company in?
+* Exscientia is in the medical/healthcare and are considered a biotech company

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?